Rakesh311289/CanvasBasicBallGame/README.md

 2. Changing the velocity of objects
 3. Object Collision changing velocity vectors.
 4. using the mousemove event to create something meaningful.
-5. Radial gradient style to canvas objects.
+5. Radial gradient style to canvas objects creating 3d illusion.